Improving The Food At Casa Bonita A Common Theme As 'South Park' Creators Trey Parker & Matt Stone Plan To Buy Landmark

 DENVER (CBS4)– It’s a partnership made in television: Casa Bonita was the setting of a South Park 2003 episode.
 Now the show’s creators are buying the popular Denver metro area landmark if the bankruptcy court gives its approval.

-Former University of Colorado students Matt Stone and Trey Parker announced it on Gov. Jared Polis’ live stream on Friday morning.READ MORE: Two Weld Residents Diagnosed With West Nile Virus, Bringing State's Total To 4
+Former University of Colorado students Matt Stone and Trey Parker announced it on Gov. Jared Polis’ live stream on Friday morning:

 The news was welcomed at the restaurant where tours are given hourly.
 One of those taking the tour was Mark Keenan.